 Closing for Buyers!

 After the inspection response has been approved by all parties, we will proceed to closing.
-In Washington State, closing is considered the day that the deed is recorded in the buyers’ names and the proceeds are paid to the seller.
+In New Mexico State, closing is considered the day that funding occurs, the deed is recorded in the buyers’ names and the proceeds are paid to the seller.
 When you can take legal possession of the property depends upon the terms or conditions of your contract.

 Appraisal: Your lender will require an appraisal.
 This accomplishes several things.
 To begin with, it is your assurance that the property is properly priced.
 Appraisers can also call for work orders to be performed by the seller(s) to make the property lendable especially if you have an FHA loan program.
 Items that had been called for work orders to be performed by the seller(s) before closing now become mandatory to sell his/her home to you.

-Homeowners Insurance: You will need to secure homeowners insurance before closing or per deadline required by your lender.
+Homeowners Insurance: You will need to secure homeowners insurance before closing or per deadline required by your lender and specified in the purchase agreement contract.

 Before closing, paperwork must be signed.
 The escrow company will set up an appointment with you to sign documents at a chosen place.
 They will give you the total amount of funds you need to bring with you to close.
-These funds are usually in the form of a certified, cashier’s check or wired.
+These funds are usually in the form of a certified, cashier’s check or deposit by wire transfer.

 What “NOT” To Do Until Closing